-Therefore, to manage applications effectively and identify the root cause of performance problems in the production environment without having to reproduce them in the test or development environment, you must deploy JVMD Engine.
+Using JVMD Engine's capabilities, administrators can manage applications effectively and identify the root cause of performance problems in the production environment without having to reproduce them in the test or development environment.
 The JVMD Engine runs as an Enterprise JavaBeans (EJB) Technology on a WebLogic Server.

-To install JVMD, use the Application Performance Management page that is accessible from within the Enterprise Manager Cloud Control console.
-To access this page, from the Setup menu, select Middleware Management, then select Application Performance Management.
+To install JVMD Agents, use the Setup page that is accessible from within the Enterprise Manager Cloud Control console.
+To access this page, from the Setup menu, select Middleware Management, then select Engines And Agents.

-Figure 10-1 displays the Application Performance Management page.
+Figure 8-1 displays the Engines And Agents page.

-You can use the Application Performance Management page for the following:
+You can use the Engines and Agents page for the following: